AdSense for YouTube pub-8090345420272172 SHOBANA GOMES' BOOKSTORE

 People were still shopping as shops remained open, and the night revellers and people rushing back after work contributed to the crowded atmosphere.
 The traffic was heavy, and since it was a weekend, many had come into town to eat.

 The car finally turned into Villa Maya, and Aarav exclaimed, "We are here, Anjali.
-The traffic back there made us late for our appointment, so let's hurry."
+Let's hurry, we are late."

 He came out from his side and opened the car door for me to get out.
 Then we held hands as we walked into the beautifully refurbished restaurant.
 A deep sense of tranquillity prevailed in its courtyard.